-Dr. Jonathan Dakers, in flashback, tells his son Tony, Word War II veteran, about his life dating from the 1900s.
-As a medical student, he meets Edeie at a cricket match but doesn't see her again until years later, when he proposes.
-Before they can marry, Jonathan's father dies, and he abandons his career so his brother Harold can stay in college.
-Jonathan is sharing a practice with Doctor, and falls in love with Craig's daughter, Rachel.
-Complications arise with Edie's engagement to Harold, Harold death in World War I, and, then, Jonathan's marriage to Edie because she is bearing his dead-brother's child.
-Edie dies in childbirth, Jonathan promises he will consider Tony as his own son, and Jonathan and Rachel get married.
-Written by
+Doctor Jonathan Dakers in flashback tells his son Tony - a World War II veteran, about his life dating from the 1900s.
+Whilst a medical student he meets and falls for Edie.
+Before they can marry Jonathan's father dies and he sacrifices his further career so his brother Harold can stay in college.
+When Jonathan is delayed from reuniting with Edie years later Harold and Edie fall in love during his absence.
+Complications arise with Edie's engagement to Harold when he is killed in World War I while Edie is carrying his child.
+Edie dies in childbirth and Jonathan promises to raise the child, Tony, as his own son, and Jonathan and Rachel get married.

 Les Adams <email@example.com>

 Did You Know?

 Although mostly set in 'The Black Country' area, of what is now the West Midlands, none of the characters have the very distinctive accent of that part of the country and instead have north of England accents.
 See more

 This terrible war.
 If only they'd listened to your father it wouldn't have happened.
 He always said the Germans were a menace to peace... or was it the French?